 Adam and Eve were not supposed to die.
-In the beginning, God blessed them in such a way that they would never get sick, never suffer and never grow old.
-Paragraph 376 of the Catechism of the Catholic Church says, "As long as he remained in the divine intimacy, man would not have to suffer or die."
+God originally blessed them in such a way that they would not even suffer, get sick or grow old.
+Paragraph 376 of the Catechism of the Catholic Church attests, "As long as he remained in the divine intimacy, man would not have to suffer or die."

-Even nature back then was blessed and at their service.
+God had even blessed nature making it conformable to their service.
 This was shown in Genesis 2:15 where God placed them "into the paradise of pleasure to dress it and to keep it."
-After they fell from grace this blessing would be lost and the earth would begin to yield "thorns and thistles."
+After they fell from grace, this blessing would be withdrawn and the earth would then yield "thorns and thistles."

 Discover the blessings bestowed on our first parents in season one of Church Militant's Premium show Armor of God—The Creation and Fall of Man.